Which vaccines are approved by the FDA?

 Will Pediatric Associates be offering any COVID-19 vaccines?

-We have been approved as a COVID-19 vaccine provider.
+Probably not until the vaccine is more widely available.
 We will have to wait and see if we get any of the vaccine, and how much.
 We will offer it to eligible patients who are interested in the vaccination if we are able to get it.

 How will I know when you are offering the vaccine?